Let’s look at each of these updates in greater detail.

 The Microsoft Intune team has been hard at work on updates as well.
 You can find the full list of updates to Intune on the What's new in Microsoft Intune page, including changes that affect your experience using Intune.

-New videos on Azure portal “how to” video series
+Azure portal “how to” video series